July 18 & 19: 2026 Vermont Christian Harmony Double All Day

 Historic brick building with three levels of white porch and columns, labeled with a sign 'Pavilion' at the top, and a sign 'Museum' near the entrance, with two cars parked in front and lush greenery surrounding it.

-On View at the Vermont History Museum, Montpilier August to December 2025
+Vermont History Museum, Montpilier August to December 2025

 "Vermont's Tunebook Tradition: Composers, Compilers & Singers of Psalmody (1790-2025)"